tikv/website/content/docs/5.1/concepts/explore-tikv-features/fault-tolerance.md

 ## Step 7.
 Check load continuity and cluster health

-1. Check the leader distribution again, you will find the leader is moving another store.
+1. Check the leader distribution again, you will find the leader is moving to another store.

 {{< figure
     src="/img/docs/fault-tolerance-leader-recover.png"